moka-guys/mokabed/Bedmaker/Pan5232/Pan5232_logfile.md

 - FXR1 non-coding region will be padded by +/-30bp, provided in Pan5230_FXR1_noncoding_region.txt.
 This region is for the muscle specific transcript described in https://doi.org/10.1038/s41467-019-08548-9

 5'UTR included for all genes, padded by +/-30bp

+Padding:
+Padding for data.bed- exons +/-30bp
+Padding for sambamba.bed- exons +/-10bp
+SNPs (when rsID provided) padded +/-5bb for all files

+Lists produced by R Haines and N Pinto using information from Heidi and Michael.

+# Run Bedmaker

+Pan5232_bedfile_query.json contains the original query given to bedmaker to generate the bedfiles.